thataboy/plato/doc/CSS_TWEAKS.md

 we want to add these rules:

 ```
-p.para { text-align: left !important;}
+p.para { text-align: left;}
-p.first-para { text-align: left !important;}
+p.first-para { text-align: left;}
 ```

+This is a rather trivial example that is not necessary per se, since there's built-in capability to change text alignment.
+However, the built-in text align adjuster does not work if the epub is coded a bit differently, e.g., if the `<p>` is wrapped in a `<div>` and the `<div>` is justified.

 ## CSS Tweaks

-The `CSS Tweaks` feature provides a way to do just this: add specific CSS rules to individual epubs without having to edit them in a program like Calibre.
+`CSS Tweaks` provides a way to add CSS styles to individual epubs and override their styles, without resorting to editing books in a program like Calibre.

-First, add styles into `Settings.toml` using the following format:
+Styles are defined in `Settings.toml` using the following format:

 ```
 [[css-styles]]